 A cultural icon

-Created to provide the first permanent home for Chinese Opera in Hong Kong, the Xiqu Centre will be the first of 17 arts and cultural venues located in the newly formed West Kowloon Cultural District (WKCD).
+Created to provide the first permanent home for Chinese Opera in Hong Kong, the Xiqu Centre is the first of 17 arts and cultural venues located in the newly formed West Kowloon Cultural District (WKCD).

 Comprising a 1,073-seat Grand Theatre, 200-seat Tea House Theatre, as well as a number of rehearsal and meeting areas, retail and dining venues, the Xiqu Centre intertwines theatre, art and community spaces.